Skip to content

 required

-stop_time_lb_Utc Timestamp
+stop_time_lb_utc Timestamp

 Inclusive end timestamp (UTC).